stashed/docs/docs/guides/latest/troubleshooting/how-to-troubleshooot/index.md

 ## Troubleshoot Restore Issues

-If a restore has failed, follow the following steps to identify the root cause.
+If a restore fails, follow the following steps to identify the root cause.

 #### Describe the `RestoreSession`

-At first, describe the respective `RestoreSession`.
+At first, describe the failing `RestoreSession`.
 You should see the respective error in the `Status` section.

 ```bash
 kubectl describe restoresession <restoresession name> -n <namespace>